slay419/Slackr/teamwork.md

 On a lower-level, small issues came up which were tackled professionally by the team.
 Any self-focused issues were asked on Piazza, with the responses forwarded to the group.
 Furthermore, most issues that arose, were solved by other members, thus removing the need to search for external solutions.
 The installation of Flask and other Python third-party services was a prime illustration.
 Some virtual environments required the installation of Flask servers, luckily, it was a concern that was tackled before, thus could be solved simply by the input of another team member.

 Some obstacles were not time-constrained, such as vague definitions and expectations.
 These were settle quickly by correspondence with staff, such as tutors and lecturers.
+Occasionally team members met in-person for pair programming, this helped mitigate any inconsistencies in our project whether that be in the code itself, style and understanding.

 To surmise, the team was vigilant to handle an unfavorable outcome on a large scale.
 Although it never occurred, the preparation was respected and followed.